braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 hidden: true
 ---
 {% alert note %}
-This Predictive Churn feature is currently in Beta.
+This feature is currently in Beta.
 Please reach out to your Braze account manager for more information.
 {% endalert %}

 # Predictive Churn